yuefan98/nleis.py/joss-paper/paper.md

 # Acknowledgments

-We thank An-Hung Shih, Lauren Frank, Rebecca C. Vincent for their preliminary testing and invaluable feedback.
+We thank An-Hung Shih, Lauren Frank, and Rebecca C. Vincent for their preliminary testing and invaluable feedback.
 An up-to-date list of contributors can be found on GitHub.

 # References